 Jobs may also have limits on continuous execution.
 If a job $j$ starts running at time $t$, then it must run for at least $t^{\min}_{j}$ time steps, and at most $t^{\max}_{j}$ time steps.
 This is ensured by constraints \eqref{c} and \eqref{d}.
 The formulation, through constraint \eqref{e}, also allows a job to start at the last time steps and keep running until the end, assuming it will keep running at the start of the following schedule.

-A job may require to be executed periodically, at least every $p^{\min}_{j}$ time steps, and at most every $p^{\max}_{j}$ time steps.
+A job may require to be executed periodically, at least every $p^{\min}_{j}$ time step, and at most every $p^{\max}_{j}$ time step.
 This is ensured through constraints \eqref{f} and \eqref{g}, over the $\phi_{j,t}$ variables.
 A job may also require multiple executions through the planning horizon, starting at least $y^{\min}_{j}$ times, and at most $y^{\max}_{j}$ times, which is ensured through constraints \eqref{a} and \eqref{b}.